(Functional Neurological Symptom Disorder)

 Once doctors determine that the symptoms do not match those caused by any neurologic disorder, doctors consider the diagnosis of conversion disorder.
 The diagnosis is made based on all the information from the evaluation.

 A supportive, trustful doctor-patient relationship is essential.
-The most helpful approach may involve collaboration of a primary care doctor with a psychiatrist and a doctor from another field, such as a neurologist or internist.
+The most helpful approach may involve collaboration of a primary care doctor with a psychiatrist and a doctor from another field, such as a neurologist.

 After the doctor rules out a possible physical disorder and reassures the person that the symptoms do not indicate a serious underlying disorder, the person may begin to feel better, and the symptoms may fade.